• Facebook

 Ground beef, vegetables, canned tomatoes and seasonings in a pot.

-• While I typically use frozen corn and green beans for this soup, feel free to substitute fresh veggies if they’re in season.
+• While I typically use frozen corn and green beans for this alphabet soup, feel free to substitute fresh veggies if they’re in season.

 • This soup makes great leftovers.
 Just be aware that the noodles will continue to absorb the broth as they sit in the fridge.
 When I reheat this soup, I typically add another cup of broth to the pot.